Portfolio filters

 2. Select the desired filters from the drop down menus or sliders.

-4. On clicking Apply you will be able to see only the buildings that fall under your selected criteria.
+4. Clicking on Building list or Site list, you will be able to see only the buildings/sites that fall under your selected criteria.

 After selecting filter